 standing crop.
 Once done, the figure for the ocean would have the characteristic

-pyramid shape (see Figure 4c).
+pyramid shape (see Figure 4-bottom).
 Algal populations can double in a

 few days, whereas the zooplankton that feed on them reproduce more slowly